johnmartinsson/adaptive-change-point-detection/README.md

     bash doit.sh

-This will reproduce all figures and tables of the paper.
+This will reproduce all tables as standard output, and save all figures in

     './results/figures_reproduced'